Click on a question to view the answer

 - Before proceeding to clean the surface, wait until the tile grout is fully set.
-The manufacturer will specify the required
+The manufacturer will specify the required setting time.

-• Rinse the surface several times with lots of clean water so as to remove any waste material or dirt.
+- Rinse the surface several times with lots of clean water to remove any waste material or dirt.

 Always carry out a prior cleaning test on an unlaid tile before cleaning the tiled surface.